jayanthvarma1501/Key-phrase-extraction-of-patent-documents/README.md

 1. Install Docker in your local computer.

-2. Create volumes for data and configuration of MySql
+2. Create volumes for data and configuration of MySQL

 ```bash
 $ docker volume create mysql